 his arse, twice.

 Everyone got loaded up and the hike started around noon.
+Possibly distracted by

 many references to forgotten tent poles, Eddie left a glove behind,

 which was not recovered until the next day.
+Fortunately it was warm enough without it as

 the Old Mail Path started a mile long ascent.
 At the first turn onto the Racer